zairza-cetb/zairza-cetb.github.io/README.md

 # Zairza-Website
-The layout for the website
+The official website for the technical club of CET-Bhubaneswar